Organizational Effectiveness Committee Charter | As approved by the ICANN Board of Directors on 2 November 2017

 - Regularly report to the full Board with respect to the Committee's activities; and,

 - Oversee the implementation of review recommendations resulting from the Reviews and regularly report to the full Board on the implementation status.

-There shall be a designated ICANN staff member responsible for support of the periodic review process and the functions of the Committee.
-In carrying out its responsibilities, the Committee shall consult with all relevant and affected parties regarding all pertinent aspects of the review.
+There shall be a designated ICANN staff member responsible for support of the Reviews processes and the functions of the Committee.
+In carrying out its responsibilities, the Committee shall consult with all relevant and affected parties regarding all pertinent aspects of the Reviews.

-The Committee shall be comprised of at least three but not more than seven members.
-The majority of the Committee members shall be voting Board Directors and the minority shall be Liaisons, as determined and appointed annually by the Board.
-Each Committee member shall comply with the Conflicts of Interest Policy.
-The voting Directors shall be the voting members of the Committee.
+The Committee shall be comprised of at least three but not more than seven Board members, as determined and appointed annually by the Board, each of whom shall comply with the Conflicts of Interest Policy.
+The voting Directors on the Committee shall be the voting members of the Committee, and the majority of the Committee members must be voting Directors.
 The members of the Committee shall serve at the discretion of the Board.

 The Committee may choose to organize itself into subcommittees to facilitate the accomplishment of its work.
 The Committee may seek approval and budget from the Board for the appointment of consultants and advisers to assist in its work as deemed necessary, and such appointees may attend the relevant parts of the Committee meetings.

 Regularly Scheduled Meetings.